4udr3y/desmos/README.md

 - In case of Read-only file system OSError, run Blender through terminal (eg. `./Blender`)

 ## Importing to Desmos
-- Paste the file exported from Blender into desmos.js `polygons` array, then run desmos.js in Desmos' console
+- Paste the file exported from Blender into desmos.js `polygons` array, then run desmos.js in Desmos console